 |Return to Listing||How To - Detail||

-This sample code will let any developer launch a Google Cloud Printer, that Google Apps users can add as Google Cloud Printer, and print books, magazines, and other bound documents using Mimeo.
+This sample code will let any developer launch a Google Cloud Printer, that Google Apps users can add as Google Cloud Printer, and print single sheet flyers and brochures to using Mimeo.

 First you need to create the definition of a Google Cloud Printer.
 Most people working with Google Cloud Print (including Google) think of a cloud printer being a local printer you want to register in the “clouds”, so it is accessible anywhere.
 Here at Mimeo we think of cloud printers a little differently.